Megan Hilty: In Concert

 QPAC, Concert Hall

 When Megan Hilty appears on the Concert Hall stage for her Queensland Cabaret Festival show, it is to resounding applause and rock concert atmosphere.
-It is a reception befitting the 2016 Tony Award nominee (for her performance in the Broadway revival of “Noises Off”), however, for many fans, she is best known as Ivy Lynn on NBC’s musical-drama television series “Smash”, about the creation of a fictitious new musical based on the life of Marilyn Monroe, in which she starred as tough Broadway veteran Ivy Lynn.
+It is a reception befitting the 2016 Tony Award nominee (for her performance in the Broadway revival of “Noises Off”), however, for many fans, she is best known as tough Broadway veteran Ivy Lynn on NBC’s musical-drama television series “Smash”, about the creation of a fictitious new musical based on the life of Marilyn Monroe.
 And from the outset, the audience is treated to some superb renditions of the show’s original musical numbers, including ‘They Just Keep Moving the Line, ‘Second Hand Baby Grand’, ‘That’s Life’ and an outstanding ‘Don’t Forget Me’.

 In both ‘The Heart of the Matter’, from her debut album “It Happens All the Time” and ‘Autumn Leaves/When October Goes’ from her latest collection “Live at the Café Carlyle” are delivered with deep conviction and emotion.
 It is a duet with her husband, guitarist Brian Gallagher, however, that represents the most comforting sound, as they sing a timely (given that “Little Shop of Horrors” is also performing at QPAC), guitar-driven “Suddenly Seymour” full of earnest yearning, as tribute to her casting fresh out of College, in the musical, that didn’t come to be.